The online application process for a place in our halls of residence for September 2017 will open on 24th April 2017 at 10am.

 We do not have a defined geographical restriction, however, priority will be given to applicants whose home is outside the Merseyside region.

-First year undergraduate applications for accommodation for the 2015/16 academic year (starting September 2015), will open in April 2015.
+First year undergraduate applications for accommodation for the 2017/18 academic year (starting September 2017), will open in late April 2017.

 If you are a continuing undergraduate, you can apply for next year's accommodation now by contacting the Accommodation Office.